geokall/security-trusted-ca/README.md

 ## X.509 Certificate

 An X.509 certificate is a digital certificate based on the widely accepted International Telecommunications Union (ITU) X.509 standard, which defines the format of public key infrastructure (PKI) certificates.
-They are used to manage identity and security in internet communications and computer networking.
+They are used to managing identity and security in internet communications and computer networking.
 They are unobtrusive and ubiquitous, and we encounter them every day when using websites, mobile apps, online documents, and connected devices.